Ayush-Lalman/papua-suite/README.md

 # GOSPLAN Productivity Suite

 I'm in Grade 11.
 I vibe coded this.
-It works on my machine (Fedora).
+It works on my machine (Fedora) (sway and kde) .

 ## What is this?